 Apache HTTP server is the most popular web server in the world.
-It is a free, open-source and cross-platform HTTP server providing powerful features which can be extended by a wide variety of modules.
+It is a free, open-source, and cross-platform HTTP server providing powerful features that can be extended by a wide variety of modules.

 If you are a developer or system administrator, chances are that you’re dealing with Apache regularly.

 In this guide, we will go over the most important and frequently used Apache commands, including starting, stopping, and restarting Apache.

 Before You Begin

 In Ubuntu and Debian, the Apache service is named

 apache2, while in Red Hat based system such as CentOS, the name of the Apache service is

 If you are running CentOS, just replace